blueskychan-dev/blueskychan.dev/posts/mccooked.md

 And due to many drama, It's affecting Kanison Konkla like DMCA and etc, He's getting more hated from the team (This would be too long so I'm not explaining it here.)

-But because at the time, Our team can't code PHP for MCTham mini games, MCTham mini games has been cancelled and few things have been removed, only SMP is available because our team can do TypeScript/JavaScript and bedrock addons require TS/JS to make it wrk, and well.
+But because at the time, Our team can't code PHP for MCTham mini games, MCTham mini games has been cancelled and few things have been removed, only SMP is available because our team can do TypeScript/JavaScript and bedrock addons require TS/JS to make it work, and well.
 Going pretty good... but not so well...

 Looks like the main MCTham plan has been destroyed but everything still going,